 roles and responsibilities for implementation of the GMCP; an

-procedures for review and updating of the GMCP to respond to updated monitoring results, changes in site conditions, or any changes required by AC acting in accordance with these conditions.
+procedures for review and updating of the GMCP (and any subsequent re-certification in accordance with conditions 22 – 27 and 29 – 31 to respond to updated monitoring results, changes in site conditions, or any changes required by AC acting in accordance with these conditions.

 The Council may review the GMCP at not less than 12 month intervals and require such reasonable modifications as are considered by the Council to be reasonably necessary.
 The Plan may form part of an overall management plan for the site.